Frequently Asked Questions

 Are there any time limits for complaints?

-Yes....there is a time limit of three months from the date of the matter giving rise to the reason for the complaint.
+Yes....there is a time limit of twelve months from the date of the matter giving rise to the reason for the complaint.

 Are there any complaints that can't be dealt with by the PCC?